 For example, this self-filling water reservoir allows fresh water to dispense into a small water bowl.
 This prevents your Leopard Gecko from fouling their entire water supply the minute you leave the house.

-This automatic-release insect feeder in the video below from allows crickets to be dropped into your Leopard Gecko’s tank at set times.
-It is “vet approved” for use for up to a week.
+This automatic-release insect feeder in the video below from allows crickets to be dropped into your Leopard Gecko’s

 At ReptileCraze, we have mixed feelings about automatic insect feeders such as this one.
 The positive is that if you can’t get somebody to care for your Leopard Gecko, or they are afraid to handle crickets, you can still schedule feedings.